-- 1. Have financial need, which is determined by subtracting the expected family contribution from the cost of education. - 2.
-Have a high school diploma, a GED, or have passed an independently administered Ability to Benefit test approved by the U.S. Department of Education. - 3.
-Be enrolled as a regular student working toward a degree or certificate in an eligible program. - 4.
-Maintain satisfactory academic progress.
+1. Have financial need, which is determined by subtracting the expected family contribution from the cost of education;

+- 2. Have a high school diploma, a GED, or have passed an independently administered Ability to Benefit test approved by the U.S. Department of Education; - 3.
+Be enrolled as a regular student working toward a degree or certificate in an eligible program; - 4.
+Maintain satisfactory academic progress; - 5.
+Sign a statement of educational purpose and a certification statement on overpayment and default (both found on the Free Application for Federal Student Aid [FAFSA]); - 6.
+Be unconditionally admitted to Wallace Community College; - 7.
+Be registered with Selective Service, if required; and - 8.
+Be a United States citizen or eligible non-citizen.